Are you looking for counselling for trauma or the impacts of illness?

 I operate a 48hr cancellation and rescheduling policy, which means that I will not charge a cancellation fee if you give at least 48hrs notice of non-attendance of a session.

-If you would like to reschedule, I will endeavour to find you an alternative session before the Sunday of that week, but if this is not possible, then payment already made will be transferred to your next booked session.
+If you would like to reschedule, I will endeavour to find you an alternative session before the Sunday of that week.
+If this is not possible, then payment already made will be transferred to your next booked session.

 In the event of sudden emergencies or illness, I will consider cancellations on a case by case basis.